-Affectionately known as YNAB, You Need a Budget isn't just an extremely popular personal finance app.
-It practically has its own cult following.
+Affectionately known as YNAB, You Need a Budget is an extremely popular personal finance app.

-The current version of YNAB packs in many features and improvements over earlier versions, and it actually teaches some solid budgeting practices as well.
+The current version of YNAB packs in many features and improvements over earlier versions, and it intuitively teaches some solid budgeting practices.
 It runs on both Windows and Mac and it backs up data automatically.
 Budgets can be shared among multiple users.

 YNAB is a browser-based program, but it also offers Android and iPhone apps that sync data to your desktop.
-It costs about $50 a year as of 2017.
+As of November 2018, it is $6.99 a month.

 No list of personal finance and budgeting apps is complete without mention of Quicken, and with good reason.
-This app almost predates the computer age—it's been around in one version or another since 1983.
+This app almost predates the computer age—it has been around in one version or another since 1983.

-That said, it's a bit old-fashioned in some ways.
+That said, it is a bit old-fashioned in some ways.
 It set the standard so it does all the basic things you'd expect a budgeting app to do, and it does them well.
-But although Quicken allows you to sync with your bank and credit accounts, it doesn't do it for you automatically like some apps.
-You have to ask it.

-Mint is also a very well-known and popular app, and it shares several similar features with Quicken.
+Mint is a well-known and popular app, and it shares several similar features with Quicken.
 Intuit once owned Quicken, then it purchased Mint in 2009—thus the similarities.
-But Mint is different from Quicken in at least one important way: It's free.
+But Mint is different from Quicken in an important way: it is free.

-Of course, this means you'll have to deal with a lot of ads, but you'll get almost all the same integral features you'd get with any other app.
-It allows you to connect with your bank and lenders.
-It sends you alerts when bills are due.
-The dashboard is easy to understand and to navigate.
+This means you will have to deal with a lot of ads, but you will get almost all the same integral features you would get with any other app.
+It allows you to connect with your bank and lenders, it sends you alerts when bills are due, and the interface is clean and easy to understand.

-If you're the type that chafes against the restraints of an immutable budget, you might like this one.
-It doesn't nail your budget down to every precious dime, so you have some flexibility.
+It does not nail your budget down to every precious dime, so you have some flexibility.
 An oft-heard complaint is that Mint "decides" some aspects of your budget for you, such as how much you can/should spend on entertainment based on your income.
 But you can override these entries and create your own limits and categories.

-CountAbout is browser-based and offers two versions: Basic, which is most appropriate for budgeting novices, and Premium, which has several more bells and whistles.
-The first costs about $10 a year as of 2017, and Premium will run you about $40 a year.
+CountAbout is browser-based and offers two versions: Basic, which is most appropriate for budgeting novices, and Premium, which has more in-depth features.
+The first costs about $10 a year as of 2017 and Premium will run you about $40 a year.

 If you want an app that automatically connects to your financial institutions and downloads your transactions, go with the Premium version.
 It provides connections to over 12,000 banks, lenders, and brokerages.
-The basic version allows you import your transactions from other sites, but you'll have to go through the steps to do it yourself.
+The basic version allows you to import your transactions from other sites, but you'll have to update it manually.

 This app is essentially a Quicken app for Mac users.
 It does everything that Quicken and many other apps do, helping you to set up a budget and sounding alarms when bills are coming due.
 It lets you make charts and graphs to help track your spending.
 The homepage is a comprehensive snapshot of your current financial situation.

 It also does a couple things that not all personal finance budgeting apps offer.
-Money Dance also keeps track of your investments, and it alerts you to monthly changes in your net worth.
-It may not be appropriate for budgeting beginners, but it has a lot to offer more experienced personal money managers.
-It costs about $50 as of 2017.
+Money Dance keeps track of your investments, and it alerts you to monthly changes in your net worth.
+It may not be appropriate for budgeting beginners, but it has a lot to offer for more experienced personal money managers.
+The price as of November 2018 is $49.99.

 A software app, Personal Capital is pretty popular and offers a lot of features that make it a good choice for just about anyone.

-It's a budgeting tool that lets you import transactions from your various accounts, just like most others.
+It is a budgeting tool that lets you import transactions from your various accounts, just like most others.
 Unfortunately, it doesn't let you create your own budget categories.
 You're stuck with the list the app provides.
-This can require a little improvisation—where to stick the cost of maintaining your state-of-the-art aquarium?
-After you get that down, however, you can create numerous charts for both spending and savings and compare your budget from one week or one month to the next.
-And Personal Capital also has an awesome dashboard.

 Surprisingly, this app is free, although you can purchase a premium version for more personalized care.

 Acorns is more like a wise, protective parent than a budgeting app.
-It's pretty unique.
+It is pretty unique.
 It literally saves and invests your spare change for you.
-You get it...acorns grow into mighty oaks.

 This app tracks your credit and debit card purchases and rounds them up to the nearest dollar, then it invests the difference for you in safe exchange-traded funds in one of five ready-made portfolios that you can select.
-If you spend $69.20 at the grocery store, Acorns will automatically divert 80 cents to your ETFs.
-How's that for pain-free saving?
+If you spend $69.20 at the grocery store, Acorns will automatically divert $0.80 to your ETFs.